FlowiseAI/FlowiseDocs/configuration/deployment/aws.md

 docker-compose stop
 ```

-9. You can pull from latest image by:
+9. You can pull from the latest image by:

 ```bash
 docker pull flowiseai/flowise